My Shopping Basket 0 Items £ 0.00

 Pricing and Attendance

-Chi Kri Yoga and Hip Hop Yoga Public Classes
+Chi Kri Yoga and Hip Hop Yoga Public Classes with Neil Patel

-10 Lessons in 20 weeks (10 individual or consecutive weeks off at anytime if required) - £127 -
+Regular Term BOOK HERE | 10 Lessons in 12 weeks (2 individual or consecutive weeks off at anytime if required) 10 Lesssons in 20 weeks (10 individual or consecutive weeks off at anytime if required) | £135 £150 |

-1 Lesson purchased in adv.
-Space is not guaranteed so enquire first or you may not be allowed in - £15 - Book Here!
+Drop Ins BOOK HERE | 1 Lesson purchased in advance (Space not guaranteed so enquire first or you may not be allowed in) | £15 |

-TERM FREEZING!
+TERM FREEZING

-YOU CAN FREEZE YOUR CLASSES FOR UPTO SIX MONTHS FOR A FEE OF £15.50!
+YOU CAN FREEZE YOUR CLASSES FOR UPTO SIX MONTHS FOR A FEE OF £20.50!

 Only ONE discount can be applied to a single term at a time!